kareraisu/rasti.js/readme.md

 pageName : string, navParams : object (optional)
 Navigates to the given page.
 If navParams are provided, they are passed to the init function of the page.

-**setTheme(themeName)**
+**setTheme(themeName, mapName)**
-themeName : string
+themeName : string, mapName : string (optional)
-Sets the given theme, which must of course be correctly defined (either a framework theme or else defined via the {themes} config property).
+Sets the given theme, which must be correctly defined (either a default framework theme or else defined via the {themes} config property).
+If a map name is provided, it will be first looked up in the theme and then -if not found- in the framework.
+If the map name is not found in neither, or is not provided, the default 'light' map will be used.

 **updateBlock($el, data)**
 $el : jQuery object, data : array or function (optional)